keringrewal/Project-1/README.md

    </li>

-Once the csvs are successfully imported, simply click on the "Run app" button on the top left
+Once the csvs are successfully imported, simply click on the "Run app" button on the top left & Enjoy!